Instructions for use! This

 We arrived to a small village with tiny cobblestone streets.
 Most places had

 their lights off.
 By now we were drunk.
-I poked my head into the Baba Lodge and
+I poked my head into the Baba Lodge

 suggested we crash here.
 Jas came in and noticed that the Carolina boys were

 here as well.
 We settled in, had dinner and crashed.
-We awoke several times that
+We awoke several times

 night to donkey traffic jams under our window.
-Around 8:30 am we decided to get
+Around 8:30 am we decided to

 up.
 I got breakfast and I was sitting there eating when Matt, Kenny and Jasper

-walked in with an entire apple crumble!
+apple crumble!
 Everyone sang happy birthday and we ate.

 Then we busted out with the Malibu and Seabuckthorn juice that we had carried

 from Manang.
-Another group of trekkers that we had met earlier walked by and one
+Another group of trekkers that we had met earlier walked by and

 of the girls was celebrating her birthday today too.
 We shared pie and chilled.